EducationThe science behind THC oil for depression symptom relief

 Over 20% of the UK adult population is now dealing with depression.
 That's a surprisingly substantial number.
 There are many forms of depression, with symptoms ranging from fatigue and irritability to feelings of hopelessness, self-loathing, guilt, and worthlessness.

 Obviously, the need for new, complementary treatment options for depression has never been more pronounced.
 Conventional approaches such as psychotherapy and antidepressant medications are still indispensable in the treatment of clinical depression, but there is increasing interest and demand in exploring other potential remedies that may be added to a holistic treatment plan.
-Among these new options is medical cannabis.
+Among these new options is medical cannabis treatments for depression.

 Enter THC Oil.
 THC is the most abundant cannabinoid in most cannabis cultivars, and the compound responsible for the intoxicating effect of the plant.
 But new research shows that THC could be a potential ally in the battle against depression, and with possibly fewer negative side effects than some of the heavy pharmaceutical options that are currently prescribed.